CanGuv/LLMFAQs/notebook/README.md

 # LLMFAQs

-In this project, a pre-trained LLM is fine-tuned on a specific FAQ dataset (in json format), so a user query can be answered with the most relevant question in the FAQ dataset.
+In this section, a pre-trained LLM is fine-tuned on a specific FAQ dataset (in json format), so a user query can be answered with the most relevant question in the FAQ dataset.

 ## Installation